Wicked Movie: Here's Why Glinda Didn't Go With Elphaba at the End

 By Gillian Blum Posted:

-Wicked Glinda and Elphaba
+Wicked, Glinda and Elphaba

-The end of Wicked Part 1 (or, the end of the first act of the Wicked musical) is full of emotion and stakes — particularly as Elphaba and Glinda say a tearful goodbye to one another.
+The end of Wicked Part 1 (or the end of the first act of the Wicked musical) is full of emotion and stakes — particularly as Elphaba and Glinda say a tearful goodbye to one another.

-Glinda and Elphaba in
+Glinda and Elphaba during

 Universal